port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/azure/installation.md

 ## Mapping configuration

-You can configure the exporter what to fetch from your Azure subscription by adding / editing the configuration file in the integration page.
+You can update the exporter's configuration in the integration page, you can use the configuration to add or remove Azure resources that will be ingested from your subscription.

 ![Dev Portal Ingest Azure Mapping Configuration](../../../../static/img/integrations/azure-exporter/DevPortalIngestAzureMappingConfiguration.png)